The complete guide to corporate travel policies

 • Travel policies come across as overly bureaucratic

-How to market your corporate travel policy
+How to market your corporate travel policy to internal teams

-It’s simple: If you want your employees to adhere to your corporate travel policy, you need to communicate the policy effectively
+It’s simple: If you want your employees to adhere to your corporate travel policy, you need to communicate the policy effectively.

-Here are a few tips to help you to better communicate your corporate travel policies to your employees and ensure higher compliance rates.
+Here are a few tips to help you better communicate your corporate travel policies to your employees and ensure higher compliance rates.

 Make sure that your corporate travel policy is visible and accessible